SIP transfers

 Click Add Action to save.

-Custom X-Headers
+Custom X-headers

 Header values can be populated using variables or info extractors.